Jimmi Clay: Relationship with Maeve Ludlow

 Writers paired Jimmi with nurse prescriber Maeve Ludlow (Clelia Murphy) in 2022.
 Simon Timblick of What to Watch noted that it had been a while since Jimmi "last enjoyed a bit of romance".
 Their initial scenes see Jimmi comforting Maeve, who is stressed about trying to get her mother into a care home.
 Maeve "practically bites his head off" due to her stress, but later apologises for her harsh attitude.
 An Inside Soap writer noticed that the pair had good chemistry together, and observed that it "sizzles" when they find themselves working together late one night.
-A power cut brings them closer and they attempt a kiss, but they end up banging heads, leaving an "embarrassed" Jimmi to confesses all to Al. The pair later flirt, but are too afraid to make a move on each other, so after "a gentle push from some of their co-workers", they decide to go on a date together.
+A power cut brings them closer and they attempt a kiss, but they end up banging heads, leaving an "embarrassed" Jimmi to confess all to Al. The pair later flirt, but are too afraid to make a move on each other, so after "a gentle push from some of their co-workers", they decide to go on a date together.
 Their relationship "continues to blossom" when Jimmi surprises Maeve by taking her to crazy golf for their second date, where her competitive side emerges.

 Reception

 For his portrayal of Jimmi, Morgan was nominated for Best Daytime Star at the Inside Soap Awards in 2010 and 2015.
 He was included on the longlist for the Best Actor accolade at the 2015 British Soap Awards.
 The following year, Morgan was nominated for Best Male Dramatic Performance.
 In 2019, Morgan and Ian Midlane were nominated for Best On-Screen Partnership.
 In 2020, Morgan won the Acting Performance – Male accolade at the Royal Television Society Midlands Awards.
+In 2023, he was nominated for the British Soap Award for Best Leading Performer.

 Abelson said there was "quite a mixed response" from viewers to the pairing of Cherry and Jimmi, as he has a lot of fans, and the female viewers were "quite precious" about him.
 Jimmi's kidnap at the hands of two patients was not a popular storyline with viewers, who said the show had "lost the plot and it was too ridiculous."
 However, executive producer Will Trotter revealed that it contributed to a ratings increase.